lachlan-ibm/ibmvia_autoconf/README.md

 ### Docker
 IBM Verify Identity Access Automated Configurator can also be run within a docker container.
 Use to [Dockerfile](Dockerfile) to build a local docker image.

 The docker container can be built and run with the following command executed from the top level directory of the configurator source code.
-When starting the container the required environment variables must be set and the docker container must be able to route to the ISVA appliances/containers which are to be configured.
+When starting the container the required environment variables must be set and the docker container must be able to route to the IVIA appliances/containers which are to be configured.

 ```
 docker build --no-cache --force-rm -t verify-identity-access-configurator .

-docker run --volume /path/to/config/yaml:/config --env "ISVA_CONFIGURATION_BASE_DIR=/config" --env ISVA_MGMT_BASE_URL="https://<mgmt address>:<mgmt port>" --env "ISVA_MGMT_PASSWORD=Passw0rd1!" verify-identity-access-configurator
+docker run --volume /path/to/config/yaml:/config --env "IVIA_CONFIGURATION_BASE_DIR=/config" --env IVIA_MGMT_BASE_URL="https://<mgmt address>:<mgmt port>" --env "IVIA_MGMT_PASSWORD=Passw0rd1!" verify-identity-access-configurator
 ```